 Some common examples of these types of cases are crimes against individuals such as murder, kidnapping, sex offenses, and aggravated assault.
 However, felonies may also involve property such as robbery, burglary, arson, and possession of stolen goods.

-Also included in the Felony Division is the Bond Court.
+Also included in the Felony Section is the Bond Court.
 The law requires that a defendant who is arrested must appear before a judge within 48 hours of arrest.
 To comply with this law, individuals arrested in Lake County will appear in Bond Court within 48 hours of their initial arrest.
 In addition to the initial appearances, the Bond Court also does preliminary hearings.
 The Bond Court operates five full days per week and is open for limited hours on weekends and holidays.

 Contempt of Court (CC): The most common contempt cases are those where a defendant or trial participant fails to maintain the proper decorum in the courtroom.
 Contempt citations also occur where an individual refuses or fails to act as directed by the court.